rsimon/mini-gazetteer/README.md

 ## Output Format

 Generated output is a plaintext file that holds __one GeoJSON record per line__.
 The `id` field holds the ID assigned in quattroshapes.
+The `properties` hold:

+* a label (the value recorded in quattroshapes as _local name_ or _name_)
+* an ISO country code
+* the corresponding GeoNames ID (where included in the quattroshapes data)
+* the GeoNames population count
-The `properties` hold: a `label` (the value recorded in quattroshapes as _local name_ or _name_); the corresponding GeoNames ID, if any; and an array of names.
-Names are JSON objects which always contain a `label` field, and optionally a `lang` field.
+* an array of names - names are JSON objects which always contain a `label` field, and optionally a `lang` field.

 Output is written to the `output` folder.